lanl/ssys/TEST_MODELS.md

 | `test_models3/` | 40 | Models with published recastings |
 | `test_models4/` | 20 | Additional systems biology models |

-All 117 models are successfully processed by `ssys`.
+All 117 models are successfully processed and validated by `ssys` in both `--mode simplified` (default) and `--mode canonical`.
 Model initial conditions, parameter values, and integration intervals were chosen to avoid numerical issues during validation testing.

 ## Recasting Summary